oroinc/OroCRMDotmailerBundle/README.md

 > Only Marketing Lists with Email fields can be connected.

-If a Marketing list is suitable for the connection, the "Connect to dotmailer" button will appear on the Marketing List view page.
+If a Marketing list is suitable for the connection, the **Connect to dotmailer** button will appear on the Marketing List view page.
 Each Marketing List may be connected only to one dotmailer Address Book and each dotmailer Address Book may be connected only to one Marketing List, so each Oro Marketing Lists connected will be represented as an Address Book in dotmailer.

-When "Connect to dotmailer" button is clicked, the form with two selectors will emerge:
+When **Connect to dotmailer** button is clicked, the form with two selectors will emerge:

  - *Integration*: the selector contains all the dotmailer integrations available in the Oro instance.
 Select the integration with the dotmailer instance, for which the connection must be performed.
  - *Address Book*: the selector contains all the dotmailer Address Book records [created](https://support.dotmailer.com/entries/20663833-Creating-an-address-book) in dotmailer User Interface and available for connection.
 The selector does not contain the "All Contacts" and "Test" Address Books (automatically generated in dotmailer), nor the Address Books that have already been connected to another Marketing List in Oro.
  - *Create New Entities*: checkbox to control if new entities can be created.
 If a contact is found in address book and there is no entity in the application with such contact's email address, new entity will be created in the application based on the mapping setup.
 New entity will be created only in case there is a "two way sync" mapping configured for each entity's required fields.

 After the connection has been saved, the Marketing list contacts will be automatically exported from Oro to dotmailer.
-Since then, data synchronization (import and export) between Oro and dotmailer will be automatically performed once in every 4 minutes.
+Since then, data synchronization (import and export) between Oro and dotmailer will be automatically performed once every 4 minutes.

 > Job Queue Daemon has to be running.

-After the connection has been saved, the "Connect to dotmailer" button will disappear, and the "dotmailer" action drop-down menu will appear instead.
+After the connection has been saved, the **Connect to dotmailer** button will disappear, and the "dotmailer" action drop-down menu will appear instead.
 The following options are available in the menu:

 - "Connection Settings": edit the connection settings
 - "Disconnect": disconnect the Marketing List from the Address Book